wazuh/wazuh-packages/README.md

         `# ./generate_wazuh_rpm.sh -b v3.4.0 -t agent -a x86_64 -j 15 -r 3`.
     * To build a wazuh-api package from branch 3.6:
         `# ./generate_wazuh_rpm.sh -b 3.6 -t api`.
+    * To build a wazuh-manager package for x86_64 in a different directory:
+        `# ./generate_wazuh_rpm.sh -b v3.4.0 -t manager -a x86_64 -p /opt`.
 3. When the execution finish, you can find your `.src.rpm` and the `.rpm` packages in `$HOME/3.x/yum-dev`.